 Where was I?
 Sniff.
 Sniff.
 Oh, yeah.
 There’s a reason I brought up Allie.
 She’s great.
 I even see the occasional sign of brilliance in her . . . when she’s not being a total goofball.

 But it’s that goofball part of her nature I want to discuss here because, if I’m not mistaken, there are others reading this who have faced their share of canine behavior problems too.
 Since there’s no 12-Step program out there (please correct me if I’m wrong) for those of us who share this common bond of dog ownership — be it a blessing or a curse — I thought this could serve as a “meeting place” for our own little support group — a place where we can come and share.

-One ongoing issue Kent and I have had with Allie is . . . jumping.
+One ongoing issue Jaime and I have had with Allie is . . . jumping.
 The dog weighs 85 pounds and towers over me when she stands on her hind legs!
-You can imagine the problems this creates when she indulges in her habit of greeting every guest that comes to the door with an enthusiastic jump!
+You can imagine the problems this creates when she indulges in her habit of greeting us at the door with an enthusiastic jump!

 And picture this: Me being helplessly dragged by said 85 pounds worth of dog flesh across the park whenever Allie zeroes in on another canine in the vicinity!
-There have actually been times when I’ve had to sit down — literally plop my keister firmly on the ground and hang on for dear life!
+There have actually been times I’ve had to sit down — literally plop my keister firmly on the ground and hang on for dear life!
 Sorry, no photos.
-I’m just fortunate that Kent, isn’t into photo ops!
+I’m just fortunate that my husband isn’t into photo ops!

-But we’ve learned a few things throughout the years that have made our lives with Allie a lot easier . . . things I’d like to share, lest all my suffering and humiliation be for naught.
+But we have learned a few things throughout the years that have made our lives with Allie a lot easier . . . things we’d like to share lest all my suffering and humiliation be for naught.

 So, I’ll start with jumping issue.
 Read on.